 Blood Pressure

-Significance of systolic and diastolic blood pressures cannot be over emphasized.
-Different systemic illnesses affect the blood pressure directly specially in elderly patients, pregnant ladies and those with already diagnosed cardiac or renal diseases.
+The significance of systolic and diastolic blood pressure cannot be overemphasized.
+Different systemic illnesses affect blood pressure directly especially in elderly patients, pregnant ladies, and those with already-diagnosed cardiac or renal diseases.

 Pulse rate